oleksandrmakhno/api-bridge-pimcore/README.md

 1. if configuration was set correctly - in magento backend 'System => Configuration => Api bridge pimcore => Settings' we'll have Pimcore api command list (taken from pimcore)

-2. now we may use it something this way any place
+2. now we may use it something this way
 ```
 $apiHelper = Mage::helper('OleksandrMakhno_ApiBridgePimcore/Data');
 $res = $apiHelper->pimcoreApiCall('commandGetProduct', ['paramSku' => 'e123']);